 If you prefer to go the all-natural route, then aim for these foods:

-- For vitamin B6: sunflower seeds, pistachio nuts, tuna, poultry, dried prunes
+- For vitamin B6: sunflower seeds, tuna, poultry, dried prunes

-- For vitamin B12: shellfish, beef liver, mackerel, red meat, oat bran
+- For vitamin B12: shellfish, beef liver, mackerel, red meat

 Glutathione From Whey Protein

-If you’re one of those muscle heads that get your protein fix from a whey supplement after every workout, then you may be pleased to know that whey is a legitimate glutathione source.
+If you’re one of those muscle heads who get their protein fix from a whey supplement after every workout, then you may be pleased to know that whey is a legitimate glutathione source.
 Whey contains the amino acid profile necessary for glutathione synthesis.

 But – and it’s a big “but” – the whey powder has to be from a bioactive source.
 Most of the whey supplements sold in stores are made from inferior denatured protein.
 This means that the preparation process utilizes a heating method that broke down the protein’s molecular structure.